aio-libs/aiohttp/docs/web_reference.rst

     :param int max_field_size: Optional maximum header field size.
 Default:
       ``8190``.

+    :param float lingering_time: maximum time during which the server reads and ignore additionnal data comming from the client when lingering close is on.
+Use ``0`` for disabling lintering on server channel closing.

+    :param float lingering_timeout: maximum waiting time for more client data to arrive when lingering close is in effect

     You should pass result of the method as *protocol_factory* to :meth:`~asyncio.AbstractEventLoop.create_server`, e.g.::